Administration and Staff

 Email: eunchung@usc.edu

-Associate Professor of Industrial and Systems Engineering
+Associate Professor of Civil and Environmental Engineering

 Chair

-Anjali Bhatnagar (Chair of the Board, Programming Committee)
+Anamika Nanda (Chair of the Board, Programming Committee)

-PhD Candidate in Earth Sciences
+PhD Student in Biological Sciences (HEB)

 Email: anamikan@usc.eduMembers